 Go Sushi – Mindanao Ave

-But what makes them extra special is that they are the first ones to release donut sushi here in Manila!
+Their pride and joy, however, are their instagram-worthy sushi donuts.
 Currently, they are offering six amazing flavors (priced between Php 219-289) for you to choose from.

 Philly Cheese Steak

 Looking for something to bring to your next potluck with your friends?
 They’re also popular for their sushi trays which you can have in a square plastic container (if take-out), or you can have it placed in a long marble stone tray if dine-in.

 Other sushi flavors include the Crispy Tuna, Torched Eel roll, Salted Egg Tempura, Cordon Bleu, Crazy Maki, and Mt.
 Salmon Lava.

 The restaurant proudly serves other Japanese dishes that don’t burn a hole in your pocket.